• Skip to main content

 showing fondant potatoes cooking cast iron skillet with wine

-Afterwards, add the white wine, the garlic, the thyme, and the chicken stock, and throw it in the oven at 450 degrees farenheit for 30-35 minutes, or until all of the liquid has reduced down.
+Afterwards, add the white wine, the garlic, the thyme, and the chicken stock, and bake the potatoes in the oven at 450 degrees farenheit for 30-35 minutes, or until all of the liquid has reduced down.

 showing fondant potato being eaten with fork